shashankx86/Div-Acer-Manager-Max/README.md

 A build will be released soon for open testing

 **Todo:**
-- Hide Turbo Mode on non Supported devices
 - Implement Keyboard Lighting Color Pickers
 - Update button redirecting to the github releases page
+- Include the Linuwu Drivers in the package itself
+- Create a Installation Script

 **Done:**
+- Display the Performance Profiles acc to laptops capability
+- Hide Turbo Mode on non-supported devices
 - Retriving System Info and Displaying it
 - Advanced Daemon
 - Basic Gui